Counting the number of $n$-periodic integral points of a discrete dynamical system with applications from arithmetic statistics, IV: Abstract

 \section{Abstract}

-{In this follow-up paper, we inspect a surprising relationship between the set of $2$-periodic points of a polynomial map $\varphi_{d, c}$ defined by $\varphi_{d, c}(z) = z^d + c$ for all $c, z \in \mathbb{Z}$ and the coefficient $c$, where $d>2$ is an integer.
-As in \cite{BK1} we again wish to study here counting problems that are inspired by exciting advances of Bhargava-Shankar-Tsimerman and their collaborators on $2$-torsion point-counting in arithmetic statistics, and also by Hutz's conjecture and Panraksa's work on $2$-periodic point-counting in arithmetic dynamics.
-In doing so, we then first prove that for any given prime $p\geq 3$, the average number of distinct $2$-periodic integral points of any $\varphi_{p, c}$ modulo $p$ is either zero or unbounded as $c$ tends to infinity; and so the average behavior here coinciding with the average behavior of the number of distinct fixed integral points of any $\varphi_{p, c}$ modulo $p$ studied earlier in \cite{BK3}.
-Inspired as in \cite{BK1} by a conjecture of Hutz on $2$-periodic rational points of any $\varphi_{p-1, c}$ for any given prime $p\geq 5$ in arithmetic dynamics, we then also prove that the average number of distinct $2$-periodic integral points of any $\varphi_{p-1, c}$ modulo $p$ is $1$ or $2$ or $0$ as $c$ tends to infinity; and so the average behavior here also coinciding with the average behavior of the number of distinct fixed integral points of any $\varphi_{p-1, c}$ modulo $p$ studied earlier in \cite{BK1}.
-Finally, as in \cite{BK1} we then also apply here density and number field-counting results from arithmetic statistics, and consequently obtain again several counting and statistical results on irreducible monic integer polynomials $f(x)=\varphi_{p,c}^2(x)-x$ and $g(x)=\varphi_{p-1,c}^2(x)-x$ and algebraic number fields $K_{f}=\mathbb{Q}[x]\slash (f(x))$ and $L_{g}=\mathbb{Q}[x]\slash (g(x))$ arising naturally in our dynamical setting.}
+{In this follow-up paper, we inspect a surprising relationship between the set of $n$-periodic points of a polynomial map $\varphi_{d, c}$ defined by $\varphi_{d, c}(z) = z^d + c$ for all $c, z \in \mathbb{Z}$ and the coefficient $c$, where $d>2$ is an integer and $n\geq 2$ is any fixed integer.
+As in \cite{BK3} we again wish to study counting problems which are inspired by the exciting advances on $n$-torsion point-counting in arithmetic statistics and on $n$-periodic point-counting in arithmetic dynamics.
+In doing so, we then first prove that for any prime $p\geq 3$ and for any fixed (period) $n\in \mathbb{Z}_{\geq 2}$, the average number of distinct $n$-periodic integral points of any $\varphi_{p, c}$ modulo $p$ is unbounded or zero as $c$ tends to infinity; and so the average behavior here coincide with the the average behavior of the number of distinct fixed integral points of any $\varphi_{p, c}$ modulo $p$ in \cite{BK3}.
+Inspired further by a conjecture of Hutz on $n$-periodic rational points of any $\varphi_{p-1, c}$ for any prime $p\geq 5$ in arithmetic dynamics, we then also prove that for any fixed (period) $n\in \mathbb{Z}_{\geq 2}$, the average number of distinct $n$-periodic integral points of any $\varphi_{p-1, c}$ modulo $p$ is $1$ or $2$ or $0$ as $c\to \infty$; and so the average behavior here also coincide with the average behavior of the number of distinct fixed integral points of any $\varphi_{p-1, c}$ modulo $p$ in \cite{BK1}.
+Finally, we apply density, polynomial-counting, number field-counting, and Sato-Tate equidistribution results from arithmetic statistics, and thereby obtaining a stream of counting and statistical results on the irreducible polynomials, number fields, and on Artin $L$-functions that arise naturally in our polynomial discrete dynamical settings.}